 Unfortunately, this holds true if you’re having trouble getting an account.
-There are plenty of fake companies targeting EWS to try and get money out of you.
+There are plenty of fake companies targeting EWS that will attempt to get money from of you.

 Here’s how to identify such scammers and avoid them entirely.

 First, know that EWS must provide you with a free report once a year.
 If you find a company or website claiming to help you get your EWS information for a fee, they’re probably not legitimate.
 As you’ve learned, requesting your report is easy and free.

 Another scam tactic to look out for is someone contacting you to collect money allegedly on behalf of Early Warning Service.
-EWS is simply a consumer reporting company, and any business acting otherwise should be reported to the Consumer Financial Protection Bureau.
+EWS is simply a consumer reporting agency, and any business acting otherwise should be reported to the Consumer Financial Protection Bureau.

 Finally, watch out for companies that want to dispute negative EWS listings on your behalf.
 This is especially true if they guarantee results.
 Unfortunately, there’s no way to guarantee that you’ll get your EWS report cleared of negative items.

 You’ll likely end up paying an expensive fee for something you could’ve done on your own.
 Or worse, you’ll pay and then not hear back from the company at all.
 So trust your gut when it comes to protecting your financial information.

 You don’t want to hand out your hard-earned money or your personal data.
 When fixing your report, work directly with EWS.

 Early Warning Service attempts to provide banks and credit unions with risk assessment tools.
 But like with all data collection efforts, not everything is done correctly.

 Computers may be great, but they don’t always tell the full story.
 So instead of assuming that you can never qualify for a bank account, stay on top of your EWS report.